SaarSkittel/Messaging-API/README.md

 • SQLite- Handles all conversations,messages and users data using Django bulit-in user system and custom models.
 Optinized queries using select_related to minimize the amout of SQL queries needed for a singke action.

+• DJDT- Used to optimize requests queries and maximize response time of requests.

 • Middleware- Middleware was used to insure tokens validation before executing requests.

+• Celery- Creatad Celery worker to make the API requests and resppnse work Asynchronous.

+• Celery Flower- Monitors the Celery worker and tasks.

+• Redis- Used as Celery Broker to store results from tasks.